jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 Named servers can be accessed, created, started, stopped, and deleted from these pages.
 Activity tracking is now per-server as well.

-The number of named servers per user can be limited by setting a constant value:
+To limit the number of **named server** per user by setting a constant value, use the following command:

 ```python
 c.JupyterHub.named_server_limit_per_user = 5
 ```

-or a callable/awaitable based on the handler object:
+Alternatively, to use a callable/awaitable based on the handler object, use the following command:

 ```python
 def named_server_limit_per_user_fn(handler):